For its worldwide event Own Business Day, METRO Cash & Carry created a global hashtag campaign for employees.

 The campaign was promoted through internal communications — social intranet, posters, info sessions, internal print media.
 The incentive for posting was a global prize, a trip to celebrate Own Business Day in another country.

-You ran an international campaign; how did you handle the campaign in 25 countries simultaneously?
+How did you handle the campaign in 25 countries simultaneously?

 We work in an international network of communication teams across the markets and are quite used to working together across borders.
 In this case, we had to keep a strict framework when it came to mechanics, dates, use of one social feed tool, etc. in order to ensure comparability and fairness as there was one global prize that people in different countries were competing for.
-But as always there was a lot of creativity possible on the country level, in the way how the campaign was promoted, additional local prizes or activities.
+But as always, there was a lot of creativity possible on the country level, in the way how the campaign was promoted, additional local prizes or activities.

 What was the response to the campaign?

 We got over 3,500 #ownie posts and are quite satisfied with the results of the campaign, considering this was our first global hashtag campaign.
-Besides, if we follow the 90-9-1 rule the response is higher than expected.
+Besides, if we follow the 90-9-1 rule, the response is higher than expected.

-What we can learn from METRO’s #ownie campaign
+What we can learn from METRO’s campaign

 METRO’s hashtag campaign is special in that it seamlessly combined two goals and two campaigns.
 The first goal was to activate business owners to become a part of Own Business Day.
 The global company chose a particular way to reach out to business owners — by harnessing the UGC powers of METRO employees.